 Children exposed to violence, injury, or other potentially traumatic events are at risk for developing traumatic stress reactions.
 Additionally, some children seen in the healthcare setting have had ongoing exposure to poverty and violence within neighborhoods or homes.

 This chronic exposure can create "toxic stress," which has been associated with behavioral and learning challenges as well as physical and emotional consequences through adulthood.

-Pediatric healthcare providers play a key role in preventing injury-related post-traumatic stress by providing “trauma-informed” pediatric care, which includes recognizing pre-existing trauma, addressing acute traumatic stress reactions associated with the traumatic event, minimizing potentially traumatic aspects of treatment, and identifying children who need additional monitoring or referrals for more help.
+Pediatric healthcare providers play a key role in preventing injury- and violence-related posttraumatic stress by providing “trauma-informed” pediatric care, which includes recognizing pre-existing trauma, addressing acute traumatic stress reactions associated with this event, minimizing potentially traumatic aspects of treatment, and identifying children who need additional monitoring or referrals for more help.

-This site is intended for health care professionals, to help improve comprehensive care for children and their families.
+Health Care Toolbox -- This site is for health care professionals, with training courses and downloadable patient handouts to help improve comprehensive, trauma-informed care for children and their families.

-The mission of the Sanctuary Model is to teach individuals and organizations the necessary skills for creating and sustaining nonviolent lives and nonviolent systems.
+The Sanctuary Model --The mission of the Sanctuary Model is to teach individuals and organizations the necessary skills for creating and sustaining nonviolent lives and nonviolent systems.